tkoletsky1973/yieldloop-main/docs/Yieldloop_Whitepaper_12-11-25.md

 Nothing in between.
 Nothing fabricated.

-Users deposit USDT or ETH (TBD) (with a simple minimum and a small portion allocated to AI/engine operations),, choose either **AI-Guided Mode** or **Trading Settings**, select how verified profit should be handled (compound, split, withdraw), and the system manages the rest.
+Users deposit USDT (with a simple minimum and a small portion allocated to AI/engine operations), then choose either **AI-Guided Mode** or **Trading Settings**, select how verified profit should be handled (compound, split, withdraw), and the system manages the rest.
 The user experience is simple — the engine carries the complexity.

 At the heart of YieldLoop is the **Verification Rule**: